 Opt for a group dinner to end your first night!

-Enjoy a walking tour in the bustling metropolis where modern skyscrapers, high-tech subways and pop culture meet Buddhist temples and street markets.
+Sit back and relax on a private bus and enjoy a tour of the bustling metropolis where modern skyscrapers, high-tech subways and pop culture meet Buddhist temples and street markets.
 Visit Gyengbokgung Palace, the National Folklore Museum, Jogyesa Temple, Bukchon Hanok Village and Insadong alley.

 After exploring the city, opt to see a show, explore a local museum, or hit the pavement and eat your way through street markets trying local fares such as bibimbap, soondae, and kimchi.

-Visit the bustling Jagalchi fish market, Gukjesijang market, and Yongdusan Park, before an overnight in a local temple.
+After breakfast, board a high speed bullet train for a relaxing morning ride through the countryside to Busan.
+On arrival to the seaside city, visit the bustling Jagalchi fish market, Gukjesijang market, and Yongdusan Park before an overnight stay in a local temple.

 Stay in rooms called Ondol.
 These rooms are very traditional, heated to be cozy and comfortable, with beds made up directly on the floor.
 The rooms here are multi-share, divided up by male and female rooms.
 Enjoy a traditional dinner and breakfast during the stay.